frankjungdss/repdata-project1/PA1_template.md

 ## Loading and preprocessing the data

-Ensure that we show all our working:
+Ensure that we show all our working and set global defaults:

 ```r
 require(knitr, quietly = TRUE)